 Although the threads are a little on the tiny side, they do what they have to do.
 All threads came lubed as you can see in the pictures below.

 LED, Lens Bezel and Reflector

 The bezel is made of Stainless steel, and the TIR optics fit the Nicha LEDs very well.
 I’ve read some problems with the TIR optics damaging XPL LEDs.
-So better double check if yours have this problem as well.
+So better double-check if you have this problem as well.
 Update: the XPL version of this light has been replaced with the SST20 LEDs and XPG2.
 The Nicha LEDs have no problem with the TIR optics as far as my sample goes.

 The LEDs used are Japanese Nichia 219B-V1 R9080 who are supposed to be the king of tints.. according to Tint snobs ;–)

 They are High CRI emitters, meaning Color Rendering Index.
 It will produce colors faithfully in comparison with an ideal or natural light source.
 You can probably remember the first LED you might have bought having ugly blue tints..
 That is the opposite of these LEDs.
 They are high-quality Japanese LEDs.

 Of course, it doesn’t use any reflector..lol But it does however use an extra glass lens in front of the TIR optics!
 I’m not 100% sure why, but I imagine it is much easier and cheaper to replace a glass lens than a 9-LED TIR optic.
 The lens also has some kind of coating as can be seen in the following pictures.

 Dimensions and weight: